50 fascinating facts about the ocean

 What's worth saving?

 If nothing else, this gives us some perspective regarding our role on Earth.
 The dry land that we tend to think of as our planet pales in comparison to the oceans.
-The vastness and diversity of our seas tests our limits in terms of imagination, knowledge, and skill.
+The vastness and diversity of our seas test our limits in terms of imagination, knowledge, and skill.
 It is this that draws divers to explore the depths.
 It is only once you are below the waves that you can begin to fathom – even slightly – what a miracle our oceans are.

 If you liked this you'll love our new infographic on How Ocean Pollution Affects Humans